 Danielle’s passion for inspiring girls began in college where she tutored and mentored a fourth grade girl at an elementary school located across the street from the college campus.
 Because of her mentee’s progress, Danielle and her mentee were selected to be featured in a video on mentoring produced by the Norfolk Public Schools.
 After graduating college, Danielle returned home to Fairfax County and began mentoring middle and high school girls, meeting once a month at a local community center for “Girl Talk.”
 Realizing that girls in the suburbs, as well as those in the inner city, face challenges of homelessness, low academic achievement, low self-esteem, bullying, and exposure to negative images of women in the media, she decided to expand her mentoring efforts and formed GIRL in 2010.
 She has worked for the Gates Millennium Scholars Program at UNCF and the National Society of Black Engineers Headquarters.

-As an advocate for STEM (science, technology, engineering, and math) education for girls, Danielle has partnered with George Mason University Women and Gender Studies Center to offer a STEM conference (March 2013) and with George Mason University College of Science to create FOCUS (For Girls of Color and those Underrepresented in STEM), a STEM summer camp for middle school girls, which grew from 18 girls in 2014 to 93 in 2016.
+As an advocate for STEM (science, technology, engineering, and math) education for girls, Danielle has partnered with George Mason University Women and Gender Studies Center to offer a STEM conference (March 2013) and with George Mason University College of Science to create the award winning FOCUS (For Girls of Color and those Underrepresented in STEM), STEM summer camp for middle school girls, which grew from 18 girls in 2014 to 100 in 2017.